microadam/Ext.ux.proxy.ProxyCache/README.md

 	*	The amount of time until the stored repsonse expires and is cleared automatically from the cache.
 	* Required: No
 	*	Default: 1 hour (value in seconds)
+	* This may also be a function.
+If the function returns false it will invalidate the cache.
 * cacheKey: 'myData'
 	*	The key to use for localStorage.
 Allows you to seperate each store into a different local storage item.
 	* Required: No